Do I need to get consent for my Exempt study?

 - Survey studies may supply abbreviated consent information to participants in a variety of ways, such as in an email, an information sheet, or in an introductory section at the beginning of the survey.

-- Interview studies benefit from a more detailed information sheet.
+- Interview studies benefit from a more detailed consent document.
 If the interview is to be audio- or video-recorded, this must be included in the consent information.
-An oral consent script may be used instead of or in addition to the information sheet.

-- Focus group studies may use an oral consent script and/or a consent information sheet.
+- Focus group studies benefit from a detailed consent document.
 If the focus group is to be audio- or video-recorded, this must be included in the consent information.
 Also, researchers should remind focus group participants that what is discussed in the focus group should be kept confidential.

 - If your study collects identifiable health information and members of the study team are within the Health Care Component of the University of Wisconsin or are UW Health employees, HIPAA Privacy Rule requirements need to be met.
 See the UW HIPAA website for information about HIPAA and research.